 Literacy Studies, Literacy Instruction and Staff Development Concentration, Ph.D.

-The Literacy Instruction and Staff Development concentration of the Literacy Studies Ph.D.
-Program at Middle Tennessee State University is designed to address one of education's most pressing needs — the shortage of scholars, practitioners, administrators, and policy-makers equipped to bridge the gap between the rapidly expanding body of scientific research on the development of literacy and educational practice, policy, and professional preparation.
+The Literacy Instruction and Staff Development concentration of the Ph.D. in Literacy Studies program at Middle Tennessee State University addresses one of education's most pressing needs — the shortage of scholars, practitioners, administrators, and policy-makers equipped to bridge the gap between the rapidly expanding body of scientific research on the development of literacy and educational practice, policy, and professional preparation.

 Other Concentrations